 The Mini Dock is designed to power your Omega for applications that do not require GPIO pins.
 Its small form factor makes it suitable to use for wireless applications such as Wi-Fi range extension, wireless printing, wireless video streaming, and more.
 The Mini Dock comes with a built-in USB port, allowing you to plug and play a variety of USB devices into your Omega.
 An on-board USB-to-Serial chip provides easy access the Omega’s terminal directly from your computer.

-Step by step instructions for building each circuit with the included parts will be found in the online Arduino Dock Starter Kit Guide.
+Step by step instructions for building each circuit with the included parts can be found in the online Starter Kit Guide.